Why Seniors Should Join a Knitting Club

 "When we have a life-affirming project going on that grabs the self and gets it to work in a positive way, that is an antidepressant," said Carrie Barron, an assistant clinical professor of psychiatry at Columbia University, in an interview with the newspaper.

-While there are positive impacts of knitting alone, individuals should consider joining a club to reap the most benefits.
+Social benefits While there are positive impacts of knitting alone, individuals should consider joining a club to reap the most benefits.
 Combining a fun activity with friendly faces and a positive environment helps seniors combat feelings of loneliness.
 A study published in the British Journal of Occupational Therapy found that knitting in a group significantly impacted happiness levels, communication with others and social contact.
 What's more is that another research study found that 90 percent of individuals surveyed had made several or more friends in their knitting groups, and knitting in a group contributed to greater feelings of belonging and better social confidence.
-Sharing
+Sharing a creative experience with others binds people together and builds a strong sense of community.